pyr/clj-statsd/README.md

 [Leiningen](http://github.com/technomancy/leiningen).
 Add the following dependency to your project.clj file:

-    [clj-statsd "0.3.0"]
+    [clj-statsd "0.3.1"]

-To build Compojure from source, run the following commands:
+To build from source, run the following commands:

     lein deps
     lein jar